 The difference in valuation between GAAP and Solvency II relates to the treatment of Hydra and the allocation of accrued interest.
 Hydra is treated as a third-party reinsurer for Solvency II purposes rather than a group entity.
 This change of treatment results in the deconsolidation of the investments held by Hydra on the group accounting balance sheet and Hydra instead being accounted for as an equity related party investment on the Solvency II balance sheet.
+Furthermore, cash and cash equivalents of accounted for in Britannia Europe have been deconsolidated from the SII balances as further explained in section 4.1.
 This accounts for the bulk of the difference shown above in the value of financial investments.

-Accrued interest for the purposes of Solvency II has been included in financial investments whereas for UK GAAP this is included in other assets.
+Accrued interest for the purposes of Solvency II has been included in financial investments whereas for GAAP this is included in other assets.